 All DePauw publications have one thing in common – the reader/audience.
 Because of multiple mailings, it is possible for an individual reader to receive more than one DePauw publication in a short time – for example, the DePauw Magazine, an online newsletter and an alumni event brochure all in one week.
 If the writing style isn’t clear and consistent, the DePauw message is weakened.
 So, the Condensed Styleguide offers a basis upon which to create University writing, with clarity and consistency being the foundation.
-If the Styleguide does not provide the information you need, please contact the Publications Office.
+If the Styleguide does not provide the information you need, please contact the Office of University Communications.

 Lowercase words are easier for the reader’s eye to follow.
 Prefer the lowercase and the generic form.
 There needs to be a specific reason to capitalize a word, i.e., a proper noun, the first word of a sentence, etc.

 Use lowercase, fall semester, spring semester, spring break, fall break.